 8.2 miles.
 Rugged and rocky trail surface, but other than the Lemon Squeezer area, no real scrambling.

-- Shorter: 4.0 miles – Just to the Lemon Squeezer and back, from the Elk Pen parking lot, which also passes Island Pond.
+- Shorter: 4.0 miles – Just to the Lemon Squeezer and back, also passes Island Pond.

 The scramble up is harder than it appears from looking at a photo and the shorter you are, the harder it is – but it’s totally doable for most.
 Unlike most scrambles in the NJ hiking area… you actually need to use your arms to haul yourself up there.